streamx-hub/streamx-blueprints/libraries/data-model/README.md

 ### JSON Serialization and Deserialization in Quarkus Native Mode

-To ensure data model classes can be correctly serialized and deserialized with jackson library when running in Quarkus native mode (for example as CloudEvent payloads or when explicitly calling `objectMapper.writeValueAsString` on them), the following requirements must be met:

-- **Non-record classes**:
+The blueprints project uses Jackson library for serializing and deserializing data.

+When running in **Quarkus native mode**, Jackson (which relies on reflection internally) requires certain configuration to correctly serialize and deserialize objects - for example, when handling **CloudEvent payloads** or explicitly calling `objectMapper.writeValueAsString()` and similar methods.

+To ensure proper behavior:

+#### Register classes for reflection

+Any class that needs to be serialized or deserialized at runtime must be annotated with `@io.quarkus.runtime.annotations.RegisterForReflection`.

+#### Handle non-record classes
-For any data model class that is not a Java `record`, the primary constructor must be annotated with `@JsonCreator` to enable proper Jackson deserialization.
+If the class is not a Java record, its primary constructor must be annotated with `@com.fasterxml.jackson.annotation.JsonCreator`.

-- **Shared data model library classes**:
-Every class from the `data-model` library must be listed in the `src/main/resources/META-INF/native-image/reflect-config.json` file, so reflection metadata is preserved during native image compilation.

-- **Service-local model classes**:
-For internal data model classes defined within a service module, annotate each class with `@io.quarkus.runtime.annotations.RegisterForReflection` to make them available for reflection at runtime.
+This ensures Jackson can instantiate the object during deserialization.

+Note: Java records automatically expose their canonical constructor for Jackson, so `@JsonCreator` is not required for them.